 In this section, you can change the default image sizes for your website.
-Most of the themes will take care of how the images get displayed on the front end of your website, so, more often than not, you won’t need to worry about these settings.
+Most of the themes will take care of how the images get displayed on the front end of your website, so you won’t need to worry about these settings.

 You should also leave the default option of organizing the uploads into month and year folders checked.
-This will help you keep your media files grouped by date.
+That will keep your media files grouped by date.

 WordPress Permalink settings

-The permalink is the part of the URL that is displayed after the domain name.
+The permalink is the part of the URL that follows the domain name.
 Changing the WordPress permalink structure is essential for SEO purposes.
 You want to make sure your posts’ and page’s URLs are search engine friendly and readable.

 To change the permalink structure sitewide, go to Settings > Permalinks and switch to the Post name option.
 Alternatively, you can change it to some other custom structure such as this one:

-In the latter example, your post URL includes the name of the category before the post name so it will be slightly longer.
-From the SEO perspective, your URLs should be short, so the first option should work better and is also the one we are using.
+In the latter example, the post URL includes the name of the category before the post name, so it will be slightly longer.
+From the SEO perspective, your URLs should be short, so the first option should work better.
+It’s also the one we are using.

 Important note!
-Setting your permalink structure like that applies to all pages and posts on your website.
-You can override the permalink for a particular post or page at any time later by editing its slug.
+Setting your permalink structure like that applies to all posts on your website.
+You can override the permalink for a particular post by editing its slug.

 Upload a favicon

-A favicon, also known as site icon in WordPress, is a small image that represents your website, displayed in the URL bar of your web browser, browser tabs and in bookmarks.
+A favicon, also known as site icon in WordPress, is a small image that represents your website, displayed in the URL bar of your web browser, browser tabs, and bookmarks.
 It helps build your brand and improve user experience.

 To upload it, go to Appearance > Customize > Site Identity.
 At the bottom, you will find a spot reserved to upload your site icon.